Tuesday, November 1, 2022

 9. Los Ageless - St. Vincent

-Also from The Current's post-2000 song list comes this cri de coeur from Annie Vincent, lamenting a lost love and having weird feelings about Los Angeles (I assume this was about actress Cara Delevigne, with whom she had recently ended a multi-year relationship).
+Also from The Current's post-2000 song list comes this cri de coeur from Annie Clark, lamenting a lost love and having weird feelings about Los Angeles (I assume this was about actress Cara Delevigne, with whom she had recently ended a multi-year relationship).
 It's an amazing, digital creation, with an absolutely killer chorus: "How can anybody have you? / How can anybody have you and lose you? / How can anybody have you and lose you and not lose their mind, too?"

 10. Harmony Hall - Vampire Weekend